aws-amplify/docs/cli-toolchain/graphql.md

 ```bash
 $ amplify codegen [--max-depth <int>]
 ```
 The `amplify codegen [--nodownload]` generates GraphQL `statements` and `types`.
-This command downloads introspection schema every time it is run but it can be forced to use previously downloaded introspection schema by passing `--nodownload` flag
+This command downloads introspection schema every time it is run but it can be forced to use previously downloaded introspection schema by passing `--nodownload` flag.
+If you are running codegen outside of an initialized amplify project, the introspection schema named `schema.json` must be in the same directory that you run amplify codegen from.
+This command will not download the introspection schema when outside of an amplify project - it will only use the introspection schema provided.

 ### Workflows <a name="workflows"></a>